 The genetics of fertility restoration is important for the transfer of restorer genes from one genotype to another.
-In the present study, it was observed that restorer ICP 2766 when crossed with ICPA 2092 showed monogenic inheritance (3 : 1), while the cross with another ICPA 2043 revealed digenic inheritance of fertility restoration.
-Dalvi et al. (2008b) studied the inheritance of fertility restoration in three diverse early maturing CMS lines of pigeonpea and reported that fertility restoration in three pigeonpea crosses was controlled by one dominant gene; while in two crosses two duplicate dominant genes controlled fertility restoration.
+In the present study, it was observed that the restorer ICP 2766 when crossed with ICPA 2092 showed monogenic inheritance (3:1), while the cross with another ICPA 2043 revealed digenic inheritance of fertility restoration.
+Dalvi et al. (2008) studied the inheritance of fertility restoration in three diverse early maturing CMS lines of pigeonpea and reported that fertility restoration in three pigeonpea crosses was controlled by one dominant gene; while in two crosses two duplicate dominant genes controlled fertility restoration.
 Nadarajan et al. (2008) reported variable restoration patterns among a common set of male parents within a single cytoplasmic source of pigeonpea.
-In the present study, fertility restorer line ICP 2766 when crossed with two different A lines produced different results as far as their fertility restoration was concerned.
-In cross ICPA $2092 \times ICP$ 2766, the fertility restoration was controlled by a single dominant gene, while in cross ICPA $2043 \times ICP$ 2766 a digenic duplicate dominance inheritance of fertility restoration was observed.
-The differential expression of fertility-restoring genes of ICP 2766 can be attributed to different genetic backgrounds of the F1 plants, arising from female parents of different genetic constitution.
-Such a variable restoration among cytoplasmic sources with the same set of male parents in pigeonpea had been reported (Saxena and Kumar 2003, Saxena et al. 2005).
-Saxena et al. (2010) revealed that the fertility restoration in A4 CMS lines of pigeonpea was controlled by either one or two fertility-restoring genes.
+In the present study fertility restorer line ICP 2766, when crossed to two different A-lines produced different results as far as their fertility restoration was concerned.
+In cross ICPA 2092 x ICP 2766, the fertility restoration was controlled by a single dominant gene, while in cross ICPA 2043 x ICP 2766 a di-genic duplicate dominance inheritance of fertility restoration was observed.
+The differential expression of fertility restoring genes of ICP 2766 can be attributed to different genetic backgrounds of the F_1 plants, arising from female parents of different genetic constitution.
+Such a variable restoration among cytoplasmic sources with the same set of male parents in pigeonpea had been reported (Saxena and Kumar, 2003; Saxena et al. 2005).
+Saxena et al. (2010) revealed that the fertility restoration in A4 CMS lines of pigeonpea was controlled by either one or two fertility restoring genes.
 Bai and Gai (2005) observed that in soybean fertility restoration was controlled by monogenic to digenic gene in CMS lines of NJCMS2A.
-Monofactorial inheritance associated with fertility restoration in red pepper (Capsicum annum L.) was reported by Gulvas et al. (2006).
-Schertz (1994) reported that fertility restoration in sorghum (Sorghum bicolor (L.) Moench) was dependent on interaction between cytoplasms and nuclear genes and was controlled by a single dominant gene in some combinations but by two or more dominant genes in other combinations.
+Mono-factorial inheritance associated with fertility restoration in red pepper (Capsicum annum L.) was reported by Gulyas et al. (2006).
+Schertz (1994) reported that fertility restoration in sorghum (Sorghum bicolor (L.) Moench) was dependent on interaction of cytoplasms and nuclear genes and was controlled by a single dominant gene in some combinations but by two or more dominant genes in other combinations.
 This happened when the same nuclear genes interacted with different cytoplasms.
-The differential reactions of CMS lines with the same cytoplasm in test crosses may be caused by the action of recessive nuclear genes of the recurrent male parents that were accumulated during backcrossing, which may induce changes in cytoplasmic genes controlling male sterility (Elkonin et al. 1998).
-Differences observed in segregation patterns also could be due to the presence of some modifier genes that influence the process of penetrance and expressivity of the fertility-restoring genes (Hossain et al. 2010).
+The differential reactions of CMS-lines with the same cytoplasm in test crosses may be caused by the action of recessive nuclear genes of the recurrent male parents that were accumulated during backcrossing which may induce changes in cytoplasmic genes controlling male-sterility

+(Elkonin et al. 1998).
+Differences observed in segregation patterns also could due to the presence of some modifier genes that influence the process of penetrance and expressivity of the fertility restoring genes (Hossain et al. 2010).

-In the present study, the inheritance of male-fertility restoration in CMS lines of pigeonpea was cross-specific and influenced by the nuclear background of male-sterile and fertility-restoring lines.
-In crosses ICPA $2048 \times ICP$ 3477 and ICPA $2092 \times ICP$ 2766, it was controlled by a single dominant gene; while in crosses ICPA $2043 \times ICP$ 2766 and ICPA $2047 \times ICP$ 3513, the fertility restoration was determined by two duplicate dominant genes.
-The differential behaviour of one fertility restorer line (ICP 2766) in two different crosses was attributed to the interactions of different nuclear genes of the two female parents.
+In the present study the inheritance of male-fertility restoration in CMS-lines of pigeonpea was cross-specific and influenced by the nuclear background of male-sterile and fertility restoring lines.
+In crosses ICPA 2048 x ICP 3477 and ICPA 2092 x ICP 2766, it was controlled by a single dominant gene; while in crosses ICPA 2043 x ICP 2766 and ICPA 2047 x ICP 3513 the fertility restoration was determined by two duplicate dominant genes.
+The differential behavior of one fertility restorer line (ICP 2766) in two different crosses was attributed to the interactions of different nuclear genes of the two female parents.